perlsdiver/perlsdiver/README.md

 ### Hello 👋

 - 🔭 I’m currently working on my Ph.D. in Social Welfare at [The CUNY Graduate Center](https://www.gc.cuny.edu/) in New York City.
-- 📜 I have a Bachelor's degree in the humanities (East Asian Studies, Cultural Studies, World Religions), a Master's degree in Social Work (Organizational Management and Leadership), and a Certificate in Interactive Technology.
+- 📜 I have a Bachelor's degree in the humanities (East Asian Studies, Cultural Studies, World Religions), a Master's degree in Social Work (Organizational Management and Leadership), and an Advanced Certificate in Interactive Technology.
 - 👯 I teach graduate courses on social policy, capstone projects, social work field education, and workshops digital skills (HTML, CSS, Git/Github).
 - 🔬 I research the intersections of human service organizations, emerging technologies, and social theory, with a particular interest in digital literacies and open data infrastructures.
 Right now I am mainly focused on my qualifying exam and a few research projects.